Ron "Bumblefoot" Thal: Guns N' Roses (2006–2014)

-Art of Anarchy, Sons of Apollo and Asia (2011–present)
+Art of Anarchy, Sons of Apollo, Asia, and Whom Gods Destroy (2011–present)

 In 2011, Thal formed a band with John Moyer of Disturbed, Jon Votta & Vince Votta called Art of Anarchy.
 The band was formally revealed in January 2015 with an album set for Spring 2015.
 Scott Weiland provided vocals for the debut album, but later distanced himself from the project, stating he was 'never in the band'.
 Weiland claimed "I [just] sang over these stereo tracks and then sent [them] back."
 Former Creed singer Scott Stapp joined the band as lead singer in 2016.
 The second studio album, titled The Madness was released March 24, 2017.

 In August 2017, he joined a progressive metal supergroup named Sons of Apollo with bassist Billy Sheehan, keyboardist Derek Sherinian, vocalist Jeff Scott Soto and drummer Mike Portnoy.
 In 2018, they have released their debut album, entitled Psychotic Symphony.
 January 17, 2020 the second album MMXX was released.

 On 2 April 2019, it was announced that Thal had joined Asia as lead vocalist and guitarist and that he would debut as part of the band's touring lineup in tribute to John Wetton during "The Royal Affair Tour".
 In 2022, Thal announced that he wouldn't be able to be a part of the 2022 Asia tour, since it conflicted with a rescheduled Sons of Apollo tour.
 In his place, Asia announced that they would be touring with Marc Bonilla as their guitarist and vocalist.
 Thal also confirmed this on his Instagram, where he stated that he would be unable to join Asia's tour because of the conflict of dates, but also that he would be there as long as his Asia bandmates want him to be there.

+In December 2023, keyboardist Derek Sherinian and guitarist Ron "Bumblefoot" Thal unveiled a new progressive metal project named "Whom Gods Destroy".
+They announced recruitment of Dino Jelusick on vocal duties, along with Yas Nomura on bass, and Bruno Valverde as their drummer.
+Recording has completed for their upcoming debut album, "Insanium".
+It is expected to release March 2024.